Thursday, May 17, 2018

 seems like yesterday that my father died.
 Other days it feels like he's been gone for more than

 a decade.
-The heart-searing pain that goes with losing a parent subsided a while ago, but on anniversaries, especially the 10th one, the floodgates of raw emotion open far and wide.
+The heart-searing pain that goes with losing a parent subsided a while ago, but on anniversaries, the floodgates of raw emotion open far and wide.